Lyme disease has become more common in the past few years, and it causes a variety of symptoms, some of which can be extremely debilitating.

 Later Signs and Symptoms

-Although doctors can cure many patients with Lyme disease, some people develop lasting symptoms, even after their treatment is complete.
+Although doctors can cure many patients with Lyme disease, some develop lasting symptoms, even after their treatment is complete.
 Late Lyme disease symptoms include:

 Many people compare these symptoms to those of fibromyalgia or chronic fatigue syndrome.
 In some people, Lyme disease can affect the heart, causing palpitations.
 This condition is called Lyme carditis.